-At August 31, 2010, we had cash and cash equivalents and short-term investments of \$227 thousand compared to \$914 thousand at May 31, 2010.
+At November 30, 2010, Lorus had cash, cash equivalents and short-term investments totaling \$1.9 million compared to \$914 thousand at May 31, 2010.
 The Company invests in highly rated and liquid debt instruments.
 Investment decisions are made in accordance with an established investment policy administered by senior management and overseen by the board of directors.
-Working capital (representing primarily cash, cash equivalents, short term investments and other current assets less current liabilities) at August 31, 2010 was negative \$2.4 million.
+Working capital (representing primarily cash, cash equivalents, short term investments and other current assets less current liabilities) at November 30, 2010 was \$647 thousand.
+Subsequent to the quarter end, on December 1, 2010 the Company completed a private placement for proceeds of \$1.7 million.
+As such Lorus had \$3.6 million in cash and cash equivalents available for use on December 1, 2010.

-As discussed above, management has forecasted that the Company's current level of cash, cash equivalents and short-term investments is not be sufficient to execute its current planned expenditures for the next twelve months without further investment.
-The Company is currently investigating various alternatives to obtain sufficient capital to continue its operations and has implemented a series of strategies to reduce research, development and overhead expenditures until such time as it can obtain additional capital to fund its operations.

-If we are able to secure additional financing, we intend to use these resources to fund our existing drug development programs and develop new programs from our portfolio of preclinical research technologies.
+As discussed above, management has forecasted that the Company's current level of cash, cash equivalents and short-term investments is not sufficient to execute its current planned expenditures for the next twelve months without further investment.
+The Company continues to investigate various options to obtain sufficient capital to continue its operations.
+If we are able to secure additional financing, we intend to use these resources to fund our existing drug development programs and develop new programs from our portfolio of preclinical research technologies or acquire new technologies.
 The amounts actually expended for research and drug development activities and the timing of such expenditures will depend on many factors, including the ability of the Company to raise additional capital, the progress of the Company's research and drug development programs, the results of preclinical and clinical trials, the timing of regulatory submissions and approvals, the impact of any internally developed, licensed or acquired technologies, our ability to find suitable partnership agreements to assist financially with future development, the impact from technological advances, determinations as to the commercial potential of the Company's compounds and the timing and development status of competitive products.